protonemedia/laravel-splade-docs/form-input.md

 ### Default settings

-You may set the default formatting by using static methods on the `Input` class:
+You may set the default formatting by using static methods on the `Input` class, for example, in the `AppServiceProvider` class:

 ```php
 use ProtoneMedia\Splade\Components\Form\Input;